ballboyy20/CMRPanelAnalyzer/tests/README.md

 To run the test you will need to type into the command line python3 -m pytest

-or if you have installed pytest to the correct path you can jsut type in pytest
+or if you have installed pytest to the correct path you can just type in pytest

 into the command line